dotnet/AspNetCore.Docs/aspnetcore/performance/ObjectPool.md

 So does `Microsoft.Extensions.ObjectPool.ObjectPool<T>.Return(T)`
 <xref:Microsoft.Extensions.ObjectPool.ObjectPool%601>
 -->
-`ObjectPool<T>` - the basic object pool abstraction.
+<xref:Microsoft.Extensions.ObjectPool.ObjectPool`1> - the basic object pool abstraction.
 Used to get and return objects.

 <xref:Microsoft.Extensions.ObjectPool.PooledObjectPolicy%601> - implement this to customize how an object is created and how it is *reset* when returned to the pool.
 This can be passed into an object pool that you construct directly....
 OR